Auroras-live/changelog/README.md

 ### October 16th, 2016
  - Added a clock icon to time-sensitive widgets.
 This tells you that the times shown are local and not UTC

+### October 21st, 2016
+ - Changed map theme
+ - Added weathercam to map
+ - Added day / night overlay
+ - New map icons for a slicker look

 ## API
 ### v1
  - Initial public version